 General Damages You Could Recover

-If you sustained any type of injury in an accident, you also have suffered non-economic losses.
+If you sustained any type of injury in an accident, you also have suffered non-economic or intangible losses.
 You can recover these general damages in a settlement or court award.
 Examples of these non-economic damages include:

 - Pain and suffering